 9. Come y Bebe (Fruit Salad)

-One reason I’ve included plain ol’ fruit salad on this list is due to its expressive Ecuadorian name: come y bebe, meaning “eat and drink”.
+I couldn’t resist including plain ol’ fruit salad on this list due to its expressive Ecuadorian name: come y bebe, meaning “eat and drink”.
 The other reason for its inclusion is that fruit salad in Ecuador is way more of an experience than you might expect.

 10. Chucula (Plantain Smoothie)

-Milk, sugar and spices are mandatory in a plantain smoothie, and many people add a bit of neutrally flavored cheese for additional heartiness.
+Milk, sugar, and spices are mandatory in a plantain smoothie, and many people add a bit of neutrally flavored cheese for additional creaminess.
+Wonderful!

 Related: Most Popular Ecuadorian Foods